Turner Valley

-Turner Valley is a former town in the Calgary Metropolitan Region of Alberta, Canada within the Town of Diamond Valley.
+Turner Valley was a town in the Calgary Metropolitan Region of Alberta, Canada that is now within the Town of Diamond Valley.
 It is on Highway 22 (Cowboy Trail), 3 km west of Black Diamond and approximately 60 km southwest of Calgary.
 It was named after Robert and John Turner who settled in the area in 1886.

 The town was once the centre of an oil and natural gas boom.
 For 30 years, the Turner Valley oilfields were a major supplier of oil and gas and the largest producer in the British Empire.

 History

 Turner Valley incorporated as a village on February 23, 1930.
 After 47 years as a village, Turner Valley incorporated as a town on September 1, 1977.
 On January 1, 2023, the Town of Turner Valley amalgamated with its neighbouring Town of Black Diamond to form the Town of Diamond Valley.

+On May 25, 2022, the Province of Alberta issued an Order in Council to amalgamate Black Diamond and Turner Valley to form the new Town of Diamond Valley, with an incorporation date of January 1, 2023.

+This followed decades of talk and a 2007 plebiscite that saw Turner Valley citizens embrace amalgamation and Black Diamond residents reject it.

+Ultimately, the prospect of efficiencies and possible cost savings of $1 million a year became a major catalyst to approving the merger without a plebiscite.

+On January 1, 2023, the Town of Black Diamond amalgamated with its neighbouring Town of Turner Valley to form the Town of Diamond Valley.